 In instances where a school wishes to seek an additional source of assurance at its own expense, a governing body is permitted to spend funds from its budget share to obtain external audit certification of its accounts, separate from any LA internal or external audit process.
 Where a school chooses to seek such an additional audit it does not remove the requirement that the school must also co-operate with the LA's internal and external auditors.
+In the event of a difference of opinion between the LA's external auditors and a governing body appointed auditor, the views of the LA's external auditor will prevail.

 If a school chooses to exercise this discretion it should ensure that the appointed auditors are competent and that the Director of Education is notified of the appointment.